-In the projections, the economy is expected to have the benefit of somewhat restored confidence by consumers and businesses alike, as well as a continuation of a high-level government spending.
-This is likely to be tempered by increasing levels of unemployment.
-The 1.7% surplus that government spending recorded in 2019 was already transformed to a deficit of 6.3% in 2020 though the deficit is projected to improve to a deficit of 4.9% in 2021.
-Much of these projections will depend on the extent and timing of government support for the economy.
+In the projections, the economy is expected to continue to benefit from somewhat restored confidence by consumers and businesses alike, as well as a continuation of a high level of government spending.
+However, the restored confidence appears to be quite fragile and vulnerable to COVID-19 developments.
+As regards government spending, the 6.3% deficit that was recorded in 2021 has improved to a deficit of around 4.4% in 2021.
+This improvement is expected to continue to a deficit of around 1.9% in 2022 and just 0.8% in 2023.
+Much of these projections will depend on the extent and timing of infrastructure projects and government support for the economy.